Am0rphous/Knowledge/Politics and Freedom/README.md

 # Politics and Freedom
 _"They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety.
-Benjamin Franklin, 1775"_
+Benjamin Franklin, 1775"_ <br>
 _"He that would make his own liberty secure, must guard even his enemy from oppression; for if he violates this duty, he establishes a precedent that will reach to himself."
 James Madison_

 - [accessnow.org](https://www.accessnow.org/)